sibojia/sparco/README.md

     ❯ csc.py -i /path/to/dir/with/my/h5/files -o /path/to/output/directory \
     -C /path/to/config/file

-The input path (`-i`), is expected to be a directory containing one or more `.h5` files at the top level.
+The input path (`-i`), is expected to be either a single `.h5` file or a directory containing one or more `.h5` files at the top level.
 The output path (`-o`) can be an arbitrary directory.
 All directories in the output path that do not already exist will be arbitrarily created. `-C` provides the path to a configuration file.
 Details on its format can be found below. `csc` will run until it has hit the configured number of iterations.
 As of yet, there is no way to quit cleanly-- a kill/interrupt signal must be used (Ctrl-C on Unix).

 Assuming `mpirun` is in `$PATH`, to run the code over mpi with, say, 4 processes: